imrefazekas/harcon/README.md

 - __Short learning curve__: no need to learn hundred of pages, communication has to be simple after all

+- __Log-free coding__: no more mixture of logging and business logic.
+Harcon logs all messages exchanged.

 - __Transparent__: although harcon introduces lots of complex types and structures, your code and callbacks will be kept clean and pure, everything is (un)packed in the background in a transparent way

 - __Smooth infiltration__: your objects / functions will possess the necessary services via injection, no need to create complex structures and compounds